I Need Help

 - You’ve tried to stop watching porn but haven’t been able to

-- You need to watch increasingly violent and extreme porn to get aroused
+- You need to watch increasingly violent or extreme porn to get aroused

-- You think about porn a lot and miss it when you don’t watch it for a while
+- You think about porn a lot when you’re not watching it

 Still not sure?
 Try this self-check: This helpful self-check called the Problematic Porn Consumption Scale (PPCS) offers a guide for measuring how much porn may be affecting your relationships or day-to-day life.
-It’s not a strict rule but is a tool which some people have found useful.
+It doesn’t work for everyone but is a tool which some people have found useful.

 2 | Make changes